dart-lang/site-www/src/_articles/language/await-async.md

 These are the most commonly used features related to asynchrony.

 <aside class="alert alert-info" markdown="1">
-**Note:**
-This article assumes that you are already familiar with asynchronous programming in Dart.
+  **Note:** This article assumes that you are already familiar with asynchronous programming in Dart.
 </aside>

-{% include async-await-2.0.html %}
+{% include async-await-2.0.md %}

-{% comment %}
-update-for-dart-2
-{% endcomment %}

 ## Async functions